Crochet Swimsuit Cover Up Pattern

 Using a tapestry needle and some yarn, sew the panels together from the bottom up 24” (see dotted line on diagram).
 This creates the back of the cover up.

-Assembly diagram for swimsuit cover up
+Assembly diagram

 Step 2: Fold the top half over (2.a).
 Sew up the sides 17” from the bottom (see dotted lines on diagram 2.b) to create arm holes.
 Your cover up is now complete!

-If you’d like your own copy, the ad-free PDF file can be purchased for $5 USD through Ravelry, or by clicking the button below.
+If you’d like your own copy, the Ad-Free PDF file (which will be emailed to you automatically) can be purchased through Ravelry, or by clicking the “Purchase PDF File” button to the right.